 When guests step into your home, you want them to feel welcomed (and you probably want them to ‘ooh and ahh’ over your house too!).

-If possible, avoid having your front door lead directly into your main living space or having your foyer dead-end into a coat closet or a random wall.
+Also, if possible, avoid having your front door lead directly into your main living space or having your foyer dead-end into a coat closet or a random wall.

 MISTAKE 2: KITCHEN + GARAGE ON OPPOSITE SIDES